 Customers who have questions or need additional information or support about this recall should call the 24-hour Medtronic Technical Support at 800-646-4633.

 - Medtronic Patient Letter

 - Department of Homeland Security Cybersecurity Infrastructure Security Advisory

 - FDA Safety Communication: Certain Medtronic MiniMed Insulin Pumps Have Potential Cybersecurity Risks

 How do I report a problem?

-Health care professionals and consumers may report adverse reactions or quality problems they experienced using these devices to MedWatch: The FDA Safety Information and Adverse Event Reporting Program either online, by regular mail or by FAX to 1-800-FDA-0178.
+Health care professionals and consumers may report adverse reactions or quality problems they experience using these devices to MedWatch: The FDA Safety Information and Adverse Event Reporting Program either online, by regular mail, or by FAX to 1-800-FDA-0178.